 Posted in Brain injury on October 15, 2019

 When dealing with brain injuries, it is important to understand the differences between various types of injuries that can occur.
 Two of the most common types of brain injuries – concussion and cerebral contusions – are often confused.
 A contusion is another way to say bruise and is the bleeding on the brain due to localized trauma.
 A concussion refers to more widespread brain trauma from a blow to the head or swift shaking.
 Many assume that a concussion is just a more severe form of a contusion, but that is not the case.
 These two injuries are different in many ways.
-If you’ve sustained a brain injury as a result of someone else’s negligence, reach out to our Nashville personal injury lawyers.
+If you’ve sustained a brain injury as a result of someone else’s negligence, reach out to our injury lawyers in Nashville.

 How are these two injuries related?